Taken from [ the Wikipedia page on Anabolism/Catabolism ]:

 - Classic catabolic hormones include

-- Newer hormones associated with the balance of the catabolic and anabolic states include
+- Newer hormones associated with the balance of the catabolic and

 Note that adrenaline is catabolic — this perfectly explains why crabby and irritable people are often portrayed as having a short and skinny physique.
 The lesson?
 Stop getting annoyed by all those little things if you want to